snowloving/SnowLab2ProbBop/README.md

 ## 📌 Overview

-SnowLab2ProbBop is a PyTorch-based implementation of **ProbBop**, a probabilistic optimizer for Binary Neural Networks (BNNs).
-Unlike traditional BNN optimizers that rely on deterministic gradient approximations, ProbBop introduces a probabilistic treatment of binary weights, enabling more robust and accurate training.
+**ProbBop** (Probabilistic Binary Optimizer) introduces a principled framework for training Binary Neural Networks (BNNs).
+Unlike conventional methods that rely on biased gradient estimators such as the Straight-Through Estimator (STE), ProbBop introduces a probabilistic treatment of binary weights, enabling more robust and accurate training.

+Key advantages:
+- **No Gradient Approximation:** Eliminates the need for STE or other heuristic gradient surrogates.
+- **Competitive Performance:** Achieves strong accuracy on standard benchmarks while maintaining the efficiency of binary networks.

+---

 ## 📂 Repository Structure
 ```text